 The official currency in Germany and Berlin is the Euro.

 During the opening hours of the congress, lunch and coffee breaks are covered by the registration fee.

 In the city center, you can easily find cozy restaurants with either international or local cuisine.

 To find the best places, please visit the berlin.de website.

 With a valid ticket, ticket holders have access to all public transport in Berlin: S-Bahn, U-Bahn, buses, trams and ferries.
 The fare depends on the tariff zone and the ticket's period of validity.

 Berlin is divided into three tariff zones: AB, BC und ABC.
 Tariff zone AB includes the urban area to the city boundary.
 Zone ABC additionally includes Berlin's surrounding area and Potsdam Hauptbahnhof.

 Validation and Inspection of the tickets

-In Czech Republic, the official language is Czech, but in the capital, most service providers will be able to help you in English.
+In Berlin, the official language is German, but in the capital, most service providers will be able to help you in English.